- August 19, 2015

 In March, the National Highway Traffic Safety Administration (NHTSA) began an equipment query into certain Hercules branded tires.
 Marketed as Hercules Tire & Rubber Company All Trac A/T tires, they carry the DOT letters “JE,” indicating that they were actually manufactured by the Shandong Yongsheng Rubber Company Limited in China.
 The NHTSA was alerted that these tires were substantially similar in design, construction and performance to 95,000 tires also made by Shandong Yongsheng that had been marketed as Capitol Precision Trac II tires and recalled in October 2014.

 At the Mann Law Firm, we have successfully represented victims throughout Georgia who have been seriously hurt by defective products.
 We have also assisted families who have lost loved ones to defective cars and trucks.
-For over 50 years, we have been helping injured consumers put their lives back on track and we are ready to help you.
+For over 50 years, we have been helping injured consumers put their lives back on track, and our experienced truck accident lawyers are ready to help you.
 For advice on how to proceed next or if you have any questions about this topic, call 478-742-3381 or submit our online form.